http2/http2.github.io/index.md

 ## Status

-HTTP/2 is nearly done standardization; currently, it is awaiting final approval by the [IESG](http://www.ietf.org/iesg/), and should soon enter the [RFC Editor](https://www.rfc-editor.org/)'s publication queue.
+HTTP/2 is nearly done standardization; it has been approved by the [IESG](http://www.ietf.org/iesg/), and should soon enter the [RFC Editor](https://www.rfc-editor.org/)'s publication queue.